-The core of Peppol’s vision is the creation of an overall interoperability of the various systems.
-This means that every company in a country with management in the same, or a different, country can handle all procurement and tendering procedures electronically.
-For this purpose, Peppol provides a network for transmitting data (the Peppol eDelivery Network) and specifications for the documents to be submitted (Peppol Business Interoperability Specifications [BIS]).
-The biggest advantage of this organisation is the comprehensive, electronic, seamless and automated exchange of documents.
-It is also possible to mass import documents automatically via Peppol.
+Peppol essentially pursues the vision of creating full interoperability across different systems.
+This means that any business in a given country should be able to manage all procurement and contract award procedures electronically, whether it be with an administration located in the same country or abroad.
+For this purpose, Peppol provides a data transmission network (the Peppol eDelivery Network) and specifications for the documents to be transmitted (Peppol Business Interoperability Specifications, BIS).
+The main advantage offered by this organisation is the entirely electronic, seamless and automated exchange of documents.
+Peppol also supports the automated mass import of documents.

-In terms of technology, Peppol is based on the “4-corner model”.
+Technically speaking, Peppol is based on what is known as the “four-corner model”.